cdisselkoen/llvm-ir-analysis/README.md

 a [`ModuleAnalysis`].
 The [`CrossModuleAnalysis`] also provides a [`ModuleAnalysis`] for each of the included modules, again computed lazily on demand.

+## Compatibility

+`llvm-ir-analysis` supports the LLVM versions listed above under "Getting Started".
+You should select the LLVM version corresponding to the version of the LLVM library you are linking against (i.e., that is available on your system).
+For more on compatibility with older LLVMs (and bitcode produced by older LLVMs), see the [`llvm-ir`] README.

+`llvm-ir-analysis` works on stable Rust.
+As of this writing, it requires Rust 1.71+.

 [`llvm-ir`]: https://crates.io/crates/llvm-ir
 [`llvm-sys`]: https://crates.io/crates/llvm-sys